Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Oven-Fried Green Tomatoes would be great for low-carb, Keto, or low-glycemic eating plans.
-I would eat this for any phase of the original South Beach Diet, but almond flour isn’t officially approved for phase one, so decide whether you would indulge for a dish like this, where only a little almond flour sticks to each tomato.
+Oven-Fried Green Tomatoes would be great for low-carb or Keto eating plans.
+I would eat them for any phase of the original South Beach Diet, but almond flour isn’t officially approved for phase one, so decide whether you would indulge for a dish like this where only a little almond flour sticks to each tomato.

 Find More Recipes Like This One: